cassiobotaro/rivendell/love/README.md

 # Love

-Draw a heart with golang using a name.
+Draw a heart using a name.

 ## How to build